 Also, Try to disable the fast startup feature from the Control panel, View “Small icons” and click Power Options.
 Next click on Choose what the power button does then click on Change settings that are currently unavailable.
 Here Under “Shutdown settings”, uncheck Turn on fast startup (recommended) then click Save changes.

-Check for Windows Update and Install them: As Microsoft regularly releases security updates with bug fixes that’s why we recommend checking and install the latest windows updates which may fix different problems include kernel_security_check_failure BSOD.
+Check for Windows Updates and Install them: Microsoft regularly releases security updates with bug fixes that’s why we recommend checking and install the latest windows updates which may fix different problems include kernel_security_check_failure BSOD.

 Did these solutions help to fix “kernel Security Check Failure BSOD Error in Windows 10”?
 Let us know which option worked for you.